sebjilke/guidelines/README.md

 i. *Specific experiemntal design (e.g., parallel, factorial, conjoint, within or between subjects)?*

 #### c.
 Treatments
-i. *Is there a detaield description of treatments? (e.g., provide all materials in main text or an appendix or supporting documents).
+i. *Is there a detailed description of treatments? (e.g., provide all materials in main text or an appendix or supporting documents.)* ii. *Was a control and/or placebo group used?* iii. *Which method of treatment delivery was used (e.g., pen-and-paper, computer, smartphone, face-to-face, telephone)?*

+#### d.
+Randomization
+i. *Which method and software were used to generate the randomization sequence?* ii. *

+#### e.
+Outcomes
+i.

+#### f.
+Sample size
+i.

 ### 3. Results